bibanon/bibanon/Stories/Damaged-Goods/Damaged-Goods.md

 The threads were documented in real time on [[Wikichan]], where it was dubbed "Damaged Goods".
 However after a server crash, all of the fanart was lost and the story was almost lost forever.
 Thankfully, [[Shii]] managed to save the entirety of the wikipages beforehand, until his website was itself shut down.

 The original threads were uploaded to temporary download sites where they were soon lost, but Sarafan had a long-lost archive with everything in it up his sleeve.
+The Bibliotheca Anonoma discovered [Sarafan's complete 4chan thread archive](https://dl.dropboxusercontent.com/u/22186524/Wikichan-Damaged-Goods-Archive.7z) out of serendipity, 2 days before Megaupload's infamous takedown.

-The Bibliotheca Anonoma discovered this complete 4chan thread archive out of serendipity, 2 days before Megaupload's infamous takedown.
+And from there, we have created the **Remastered Edition**, restoring the story to it's original glory.

 ## Reactions